chnyda/taikungoclient/client/docs/UpdatePaymentIdCommand.md

 HasPaymentIntentId returns a boolean if a field has been set.

-### SetPaymentIntentIdNil

-`func (o *UpdatePaymentIdCommand) SetPaymentIntentIdNil(b bool)`

- SetPaymentIntentIdNil sets the value for PaymentIntentId to be an explicit nil

-### UnsetPaymentIntentId
-`func (o *UpdatePaymentIdCommand) UnsetPaymentIntentId()`

-UnsetPaymentIntentId ensures that no value is present for PaymentIntentId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)